hyperledger/fabric/docs/source/commands/peerchannel.md

 ## peer channel signconfigtx
 ```
-Signs the supplied configtx update file in place on the filesystem.
+[DEPRECATED] Signs the supplied configtx update file in place on the filesystem.
 Requires '-f'.
+Instead of this command, use "peercli channel signconfigtx".

 Usage:
   peer channel signconfigtx [flags]